Leaving early and Sub-letting

 Going away for a short break?

 You may be contemplating letting out your room temporarily while you are away, and planning to return to the property when you come back.
-If you lease out your room on a temporary basis, this could be construed as sub-letting your room or could even become a holiday let situation.
+If you lease out your room on a temporary basis, this is likely to be considered a sub-let.
 In other words, you would effectively become the replacement tenant’s landlord, while at the same time, you are also a tenant and subject to tenant’s responsibilities and duties.
 Your tenant would have a ‘Common Law’ tenancy.

 If you need more information or to chat through your situation with an adviser, please contact the SRC Advice Centre.